leonstafford/wp-static-site-generator-documentation/content/deploying/deployment-options/amazon-s3/_index.en.md

  - manually deploy the generated files and folders to your S3 bucket

-{{% notice note %}}
+{{% notice tip %}}
-TIP: For easier deployments via the ZIP (or even the "Test deploy" method), consider using an S3 backed filesystem to automatically sync a directory to an S3 bucket!
+For easier deployments via the ZIP (or even the "Test deploy" method), consider using an S3 backed filesystem to automatically sync a directory to an S3 bucket!
 {{% /notice %}}

 #### Auto deploy with the Pro version